brandur/sorg/content/nanoglyphs-drafts/022-entropy.md

 A few weeks back, looking at some photos of old vacations, and feeling a little nostalgic, I started looking up some old blogs written by friends years ago as they were making their own journeys around the world.

 I was disappointed to find every one of them, without exception, now gone.
 The vanishings were for different reasons -- a defunct blogging service, a deleted account, or an expired domain -- but the result was the same.
-Entropy had taken its toll, and these bright flashes of history were scrubbed from time.
+Entropy had taken its merciless toll, and these bright sparks of history were now scrubbed from time.

 The Internet Archive's [Wayback Machine](https://archive.org/web/) had saved some of them from total extinction, but only for those whose URL I could remember, and even for those, there were many holes -- scattered pages and many images that their crawler hadn't indexed or decided not to save.

-There's an argument to be made that it's okay to let things go.
-Content is created, gets a brief moment to shine, and is forgotten, leaving a vacuum for the newly created.
+There's an argument to be made that it's okay to let these old things go.
+Content is created, gets a brief moment to shine, and is forgotten, leaving vacuum for something new.
 There is something special about the ephemeral -- in some ways we value something more knowing that it's not going to last, but I still find it unsatisfying.
-In very few of these cases was the impermanence a conscious choice, and moreover, and many of these blogs are well representative of the earliest days of the internet, and historically interesting, especially as we continue our unstoppable trajectory towards the entire world's content slurped up into a few major platforms.
+In very few of these cases was the impermanence a conscious choice, and moreover, and many of these blogs are well representative of the pioneering days of the internet, and historically interesting, especially as we continue our unstoppable trajectory towards the entire world's content slurped up into a few colossal platforms.

 ---

 As usual, I'm Brandur, this is _Nanoglyph_, a newsletter about program longevity and hot springs.
-You can always unsubscribe in [one simple click](%unsubscribe_url%).
+If you're tired of all this blather, you can always unsubscribe in [one simple click](%unsubscribe_url%).

 ---